 Including a water feature in a tropical garden design gives it authenticity.
 It can also be a good way to keep moisture in the air for thirsty tropical plants and provide a water source for thirsty pollinators or wildlife who stop by.

 Since tropical plants tend to grow and fill in quickly, fencing can be a concern.
 Tight fencing materials such as chainlink may make it difficult to access tropical plants that grow too large for a space.
 Having fencing structures that are easy to open or move temporarily for plant maintenance might be a good idea.
 Aesthetically, choose fences that don't hide or distract from your lush tropical garden's beauty.
 Simple rustic wood is a good choice or powder-coated metal.
 Plastic fencing may not be strong enough for fast-growing tropical plants.

 Other Elements to Include

-Other features you may want to include to make your garden feel more tropical are tiki torches, a small fire dish, colorful accent furniture, patio umbrellas, an arbor with flowering vines, outdoor lighting to accent dramatic shadows cast by large leafed plants, and colorful planters to accent the colors of the flowers and foliage of your tropical plants.
+To make your garden feel more tropical, also consider outdoor torches, a small fire dish, colorful accent furniture, patio umbrellas, an arbor with flowering vines, outdoor lighting to accent dramatic shadows cast by large-leafed plants, and colorful planters to accent the colors of the flowers and foliage of your tropical plants.